We are addressing a crucial topic: the installation of Windows projecting and sliding windows on your converted van or motorhome!

 - Step 8: Clean the contact surface and install the window

-- Step 9: Assemble the inner frame
+- Step 9: Assemble the interior frame

-- Step 11: Sealing test (IMPORTANT!!)
+- Step 11: Waterproofing test (IMPORTANT!!)

-- Step 13: New sealing test
+- Step 13: New waterproofing test